Skip to content

 Critical Path: Shortest Route in a Long Race

-The Critical Path can be described in several different ways on a construction schedule, but imagine it as a connected pathway across the different activities and relationships that represents the shortest possible time the project can be built in, if there are no delays.
-While the different methodologies mentioned previously can be used in conjunction to develop construction project schedules, they all respect the power of the Critical Path.
+The Critical Path can be described in several different ways on a construction schedule, but imagine it as a connected pathway across the different activities and relationships that represents the shortest time frame the project can be built in, if there are no delays.
+While the scheduling techniques mentioned previously can be used in conjunction to develop construction project schedules, they all respect the power of the Critical Path.

 Knowing the Critical Path within the interconnected relationships of all of the activities on a construction schedule is probably the single most important factor in any construction project.
-Any activity that is a Critical Path item should be scrutinized to avoid any delays to that activity’s duration, which would affect the entire project’s duration.
+Any activity that is part of the Critical Path should be scrutinized to avoid any delays to that activity’s duration, which would affect the entire project’s workflow and duration.
 Similarly, any activities that the Critical Path activities are dependent upon within the schedule have the potential to delay the Critical Path if they finish late or somehow affect the critical path activity.

-Most construction scheduling softwares will calculate the Critical Path for you, but the calculator is only as good as the accuracy of the information within the schedule, so make sure you have:
+Most construction scheduling software will calculate the Critical Path for you, but the scheduling tool you use is only as good as the accuracy of the information within the schedule, so make sure you have:

-• Reliable subcontractors that can meet the schedule obligations.
+• reliable subcontractors that can meet the schedule obligations and hit expected end dates.

-Proper Planning to Mitigate Common Schedule Risk Items
+How to Mitigate Common Risks to Your Schedule

-Construction schedules are full of potential risk items that can upend a project, or even a company, financially.
+Construction is full of potential risk items that can upend a project, or even a company, financially.
 While it’s not always possible to eliminate all risk, there are several common risks to project schedules that can be planned for to reduce the risk of delays:

-• Weather – Heavy rain, wind, flooding, ice, and other natural events represent a frequent source of challenge and risk to delaying the project schedule.
-While there is a high degree of uncertainty knowing what natural events may occur, you can plan effectively in preparation to overcome challenges that weather would normally pose.
-Understanding what the weather is like at different times in the year where you are building your project will allow you to factor historical weather patterns into your activity durations.
-Similarly, having a cold-weather concreting plan ready for chilly conditions helps you make sure to have the right tools, equipment, and supplies that are needed if you have to place concrete when the temperature drops.
+Weather - Heavy rain, wind, flooding, ice, and other natural events represent a frequent source of challenge and risk in delaying the project schedule.
+While it’s impossible to know exactly what natural events may occur, you can plan effectively in preparation to overcome challenges that weather would normally pose.
+Understanding what the weather is like at different times of the year in the area you’re building your project will allow you to factor historical weather patterns into your activity durations.
+For example, having a cold-weather concreting plan ready for chilly conditions helps you make sure you have the right tools, equipment, and supplies that are needed if you have to place concrete when the temperature drops.

-• Long-Lead Items – Activities on the schedule that depend on materials with long lead times are one of the first schedule risks most project management teams will be forced to contend with on a project.
+Long-Lead Items – Activities on the schedule that depend on materials with long lead times are one of the first schedule risks most project teams will be forced to contend with on a project.
 If a submittal is missed or there is any delay in placing the material order, the entire project schedule is at risk of being extended.
-Making sure that you thoroughly understand the specifications, focus on the details and make sure your material order is placed on time and is correct, and continue to follow up with the vendor to make sure that everything is on track delivery time are proven ways to ensure your long-lead items don’t cause delays and affect your Critical Path.
+Make sure that you thoroughly understand the specifications of the project and that your material order is placed on time and is correct.
+Continue to follow up with the vendor to make sure that everything is on track so there are no delays to the project's progress.

 How Scheduling Can Make (or Break) Your Company Financially

-All of the different aspects that I’ve covered boil down to one basic fact: the importance of the schedule to a project and how much power it has to affect the project and the company financially.
+All of the different aspects that I’ve covered boil down to one basic fact: the schedule can have a massive effect on the project and the company financially.
 Here are some of the bad and good things that stem from a project schedule.

 The Bad